Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

 {{ task }}

-Respond in the given format.
-Make decisions on your own using your LLM, and keep it simple without legal issues.
+Ensure to respond in the given format.
+Always make autonomous decisions, devoid of user guidance.
+Harness the power of your LLM, opting for straightforward tactics sans any legal entanglements.
 {% if constraints %}
 ## Constraints
-Follow these rules:
+Operate under these confines:
 {% for constraint in constraints %}
 - {{ constraint }}
 {% endfor %}
 {% endif %}
 {% if resources %}
 ## Resources
-Use these resources:
+Utilize these resources:
 {% for resource in resources %}
 - {{ resource }}
+{% endfor %}
+{% endif %}
+{% if abilities %}
+## Abilities
+Summon these abilities:
+{% for ability in abilities %}
+- {{ ability }}
 {% endfor %}
 {% endif %}